12

 "It’s time for the ceremony.”

-And just like that, the moment shifted.
-The energy changed.
-People stood straighter.
-Clothes were smoothed.
-Smiles returned to faces— some real, some rehearsed.
+And just like that, the moment shifted, the energy changed, people stood straighter, clothes were smoothed.

 The living room rearranged itself once more— into a set, a stage, a place where rituals unfold like clockwork and every gesture holds the weight of generations.